This post may contain affiliate links. See our affiliate disclosure for more.

 Not sure how to promote a graphic design business with a blog?
 The next few strategies offer some tips on finding the perfect posts to attract new clients.

-My success in business started in the world of SEO, so let me offer you a key strategy for effective blogging.
-Instead of writing posts on general topics like “logo design” or “graphic artist”, you want to target what we call long tail keywords.
+My success in business started in the world of SEO, so let me offer you a key digital strategy for effective blogging.
+Instead of writing posts on general topics like “logo design” or “graphic artist”, you want to target what we call long-tail keywords.

 - How to create a catchy business logo